Geri-Borbas/iOS.Package.Withable/README.md

 Later on, I found out that on occasions **Apple uses the very same pattern** to enable decorating objects inline.
 These decorator functions are even uses the same `with` naming convention.

-These examples below are in vanilla iOS. 🍦
+These examples below are in vanilla `UIKit`. 🍦

 ```Swift
 let arrow = UIImage(named: "Arrow").withTintColor(.blue)